Festo-se/cyclonedx-editor-validator/docs/available_commands.md

 ## amend

 This command accepts a single input file and will apply one or multiple *operations* to it.
 Each operation modifies certain aspects of the SBOM.
 These modifications cannot be targeted at individual components in the SBOM which sets the *amend* command apart from *set*.
-It's use-case is ensuring an SBOM fulfils certain requirements in an automated fashion.
+Its use-case is ensuring an SBOM fulfils certain requirements in an automated fashion.

 See the command help with `cdx-ev amend --help` for a list of available operations.
 All operations marked `[default]` will run unless the command-line option `--operation` is provided.